uShip/Concord/README.md

 A parallel unit test runner, with poor documentation.

+This runs tests in parallel by categories, as opposed to tests or features which is what everything else does (although uncategorised gets run as a thread as well, by default)

 ### Beta
 * `-rerunFailedCategories` should look at the RunStats.html file, and only run categories that failed
   * Only considers tests that ran and failed (with a positive error code), if they did not run, it will not run them